psliwka/termcolors.nvim/README.md

    config file
 4. Restart your terminal, or tell it to reload its config file (e.g.
    `ctrl+cmd+.` for kitty)

+## Using standalone

+As this plugin is rarely needed in your daily work (you usually use it once, when you switch your colorscheme and/or terminal program), it usually makes sense to run in directly from the repository, without cluttering your `init.lua`.
+To do so:

+1. Clone this repository and `cd` into it
+2. Run `make <TERMINAL NAME>`, for example `make kitty`
+3. Update your terminal configuration as described in the previous section

 ## Advanced Configuration